papyri/site-docs/checklist.md

  * XLIV, see P.Berl.Cohen
  * XLV, Annotations in Greek and Latin Texts from Egypt, by K.McNamee.
 2007 [Oxbow]
  * XLVI, see P.Clackson
  * XLVII, In pursuit of invisibility: ritual texts from late Roman Egypt, by Richard L. Phillips.
-2009.
-[Online: AWDL](http://hdl.handle.net/2333.1/bnzs7kwq)
+2009 [Online: AWDL] (<http://hdl.handle.net/2333.1/bnzs7kwq>)
  * XLVIII, To mega biblion: book-ends, end-titles, and coronides in papyri with hexametric poetry, by F. Schironi.
 2010.
  * XLIX, see P.Mich.
 XX
  * L, A prosopography of Byzantine Aphrodito, by G.R.
 Ruffini.
 2011.